 Sonos, Inc. Privacy Statement

-This Privacy Statement (the “Statement”) explains the personal information we collect from and about you, either directly or indirectly, and how we use it.
-The Statement also covers what choices you can make about the data we collect, and how you can control those choices.
-It applies to all Sonos Products (“Product(s)”), including our controller app.
-It additionally applies to any Sonos owned websites, as well as other offline interactions such as visiting a Sonos store or attending a Sonos event (collectively, “Services”).
-Please read this Statement carefully to understand when you may provide personal information to us and how Sonos uses personal information provided.
-By using Sonos Products and Services you agree to the use of your personal information as described in this Statement.
-The terms “we”, “us”, or “Sonos” are each intended to refer to Sonos, Inc.
+This Privacy Statement (the 'Statement') explains the personal information we collect from you, either directly or indirectly, and how we use it.
+Personal information is any information that can be used to identify you or that we can link to you.
+The Statement also covers the choices you can make about the data we collect, and how you can control these decisions.
+It applies to all products offered by Sonos ('Sonos Product(s)'), including our Sonos control app ('Sonos app' or 'app').
+It also applies to any Sonos-controlled websites, as well as other offline interactions, such as visiting a Sonos store or attending a Sonos event (collectively referred to as, 'Services').
+Please read this Statement carefully to understand how Sonos may collect, use and share your personal information.
+The terms 'we', 'us', or 'Sonos' are each intended as reference to Sonos, Inc.

 Learning about Sonos

 As you gather more information about Sonos, you may virtually or physically visit a site that we own.
 Examples include browsing our website, calling our in-house sales representatives, physically visiting a Sonos-owned store or attending Sonos-sponsored events.
 To learn more about Sonos Products, you may voluntarily provide personal information, such as your name and email address during these interactions.
 We may also collect information about you online via cookies or similar technologies when you visit our websites.

 We collect: name, email address, IP address, and information provided by cookies or similar technology.

 Why: We use this information to share news about events and products offered by Sonos.
 Additionally, the IP address helps us to understand geographic information about our websites’ visitors better so that we can improve our websites for everyone.
 It is our legitimate interest to process your personal data for these purposes.